PavanRangani/docs/docs/prd/investments/workspace.md

 # Workspace

 ## Overview
-This page shows various data of selected entity's investments related preferences and details.
-Some details are pulled from Cashflow and IPS tabs.
+This page shows various data on selected entity's investment-related preferences and details.
+Some details are pulled from the Cashflow and IPS tabs.

 ## Entity Details

 ### Overview & Preferences
 - It has 5 details- `Portfolio Status`, `Investor Accreditation`, `Tax loss harvesting sensitivity`, `Capital gains sensitivity`, `ESG Preference`
-- Each details has Value and Notes.
+- Each detail has Value and Notes.
 - Values of various details are as following
     - Portfolio Status
-        - Possible values are: `Active`, `Implementation`, `Review`, `Limited`.
+        - Possible values are: `Active`, `Implementation`, `Review`, and `Limited`.
     - Investor Accreditation
-        - Possible values are: `None`, `Accredited Investor`, `Qualified Purchaser`.
+        - Possible values are: `None`, `Accredited Investor`, and `Qualified Purchaser`.
     - Tax loss harvesting sensitivity
-        - Possible values are: `High`, `Medium`, `Low`.
+        - Possible values are: `High`, `Medium`, and `Low`.
     - Capital gains sensitivity
-        - Possible values are: `High`, `Medium`, `Low`.
+        - Possible values are: `High`, `Medium`, and `Low`.
     - ESG Preference
         - Possible values are: `Yes`, `No`.
-- For each above fields, Default Value is blank
+- For each above fields, the Default Value is blank
-- Notes: It is a free form text input field.
+- Notes: It is a free-form text input field.

 ### Suitability
 - It has 6 buckets - `Stability`, `Diversification`, `Growth`, `Growth Illiquid`, `Private Capital Target`, `Private Capital Annual Pacing`